AZZ (AZZ)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that AZZ’s margin expanded by 3.2 percentage points during that time.
-This is encouraging because it gives the company more optionality.
+Taking a step back, we can see that AZZ’s margin dropped by 4.6 percentage points during that time.
+If its declines continue, it could signal increasing investment needs and capital intensity.

 10. Return on Invested Capital (ROIC)